 We don't like: Small porthole

 The Bosch WIW28302GB might be on your radar if you’re looking for an integrated washing machine that slots nicely behind a cupboard door.
-It has 12 wash programs, as along with a setting designed to kill up to 99.99% of allergens and a specific cycle for shirts.
+It has 12 wash programs, along with a setting designed to kill up to 99.99% of allergens and a specific cycle for shirts.

 Sensors in the drum weigh the amount of laundry and adjust the water usage accordingly, which could help you save money if you regularly wash smaller loads.
 And Bosch’s SpeedPerfect feature aims to reduce wash times by up to 65%.